 NPS is an excellent way to measure your patients’ perception of how your practice is utilizing telemedicine.

-In addition, NPS is a great indicator of growth, meaning if patients are promoters (score 9 or 10) rather than passives (score 7 or 8) and detractors (score 0 to 6), your healthcare practice may be able to interpret the increasing preference and meet the need for telemedicine as opposed to in-office visits.
+In addition, the healthcare net promoter score is a great indicator of growth, meaning if patients are promoters (score 9 or 10) rather than passives (score 7 or 8) and detractors (score 0 to 6), your healthcare practice may be able to interpret the increasing preference and meet the need for telemedicine as opposed to in-office visits.

-To learn more about net promoter score, watch this short video.
+To learn more about calculating net promoter score, watch this short video.

 This question gives healthcare providers the ability to see telemedicine from the patients’ perspective.